adityamehra/udacity-linux-server-configuration/README.md

 ## Change the SSH port from 22 to 2200

-1. Use `sudo vim /etc/ssh/sshd_config` and then change Port 22 to Port 2200 , save & quit.
+1. Use `sudo vi /etc/ssh/sshd_config` and then change Port 22 to Port 2200 , save & quit.
 2. Reload SSH using `sudo service ssh restart`

 __Note:__ Remember to add and save port 2200 with _Application __as__ Custom and Protocol __as__ TCP_ in the Networking section of your instance on Amazon Lightsail.